omerome83/homeassistant/README.md

 ## Features

-- Google Calendar integration for sports team notifications on mobile device, smart speakers, and also on the TV
+- Google Calendar integration for sports team notifications on:
+  -  Mobile devices
+  -  Smart speakers
+  -  Televisions
 - Turning on lights depending on the time of day (sunrise/sunset)
-- Motion-detect enabled lights through the home with a manual override
+- Motion-detected lights throughout the home with function of a manual override
-- Water leak detection in high-risk areas around the home
+- Water leak detection in high-risk areas around the home:
   - Kitchen
   - Bathroom
   - Washing Machine